-If an administrator changes the passwordValidor accountValid flags, then WebSEAL can retrieve the current settings after the user logs in the next time.
+If an administrator changes the passwordValidor accountValid flags, then reverse proxy can retrieve the current settings after the user logs in the next time.

-This is beneficial for production due to the predictable behavior; however, during stress tests when the same user logs in and logs off repeatedly, this action could create additional overhead bypassing the WebSEAL LDAP client cache for each login.
+This is beneficial for production due to the predictable behavior; however, during stress tests when the same user logs in and logs off repeatedly, this action could create additional overhead bypassing the reverse proxy LDAP client cache for each login.